dweb-camp-2019/organizing/FAQ.md

   --be in addition to the Decentralized Web Summit

   We'll see how this first year goes and ask for your feedback in late July.

+**Q: Why are you planning on GitHub instead of Google Docs?
+This is not very accessible.**

+A:  As organizers of events with shared visions of a Decentralized Web, we are also reflecting on the [tools](https://github.com/dweb-camp-2019/organizing/issues/7) we use to organize and collaborate.

+Git is a distributed version control system that allows the history of a content "repository" to be stored in everyone's computer, and be worked on offline with processes to merge "patches" back together, or be "forked" into new repositories that take on a lives on their own.

+Google Docs is built on different philosophies of collaboration and requires a connection to the Internet and a Google account, does not have versions readily backed up on our own computers and does not allow for this "fork & merge" process commonly used in open source communities.
+It does have familiar user interfaces and integration with some other platforms.

+GitHub is a platform that builds tools and a social network on top of Git.
+Its user interface has become how many people are introduced to Git and its workflow.
+Clearly, there is still a big usability gap for someone familiar with Google Docs and new to Git, and it should be up to the specific working group to choose how they like to collaborate.
+This year, the Planning Committee is using both platforms to coordinate various aspects of the Camp.